Learning noisy tissue dynamics across time scales: Abstract

 \section{Abstract}

-Tissue dynamics play a crucial role in biological processes ranging from wound healing to morphogenesis.
+Tissue dynamics play a crucial role in biological processes ranging from inflammation to morphogenesis.
 However, these noisy multicellular dynamics are notoriously hard to predict.
 Here, we introduce a biomimetic machine learning framework capable of inferring noisy multicellular dynamics directly from experimental movies.
 This generative model combines graph neural networks, normalizing flows and WaveNet algorithms to represent tissues as neural stochastic differential equations where cells are edges of an evolving graph.
-This machine learning architecture reflects the architecture of the underlying biological tissues, substantially reducing the amount of data needed to train it compared to convolutional or fully-connected neural networks.
+Cell interactions are encoded in a dual signaling graph capable of handling signaling cascades.
+The dual graph architecture of our neural networks reflects the architecture of the underlying biological tissues, substantially reducing the amount of data needed for training, compared to convolutional or fully-connected neural networks.
 Taking epithelial tissue experiments as a case study, we show that our model not only captures stochastic cell motion but also predicts the evolution of cell states in their division cycle.
 Finally, we demonstrate that our method can accurately generate the experimental dynamics of developmental systems, such as the fly wing, and cell signaling processes mediated by stochastic ERK waves, paving the way for its use as a digital twin in bioengineering and clinical contexts.

 The physicist Eugene Wigner famously commented on the \enquote{unreasonable effectiveness of mathematics in the natural sciences} \cite{Wigner1960}.
 Continuum theories are an example of such unreasonable effectiveness~\cite{Gaspard2022}.
 These deterministic, memoryless, coarse-grained theories describe, often with uncanny precision, systems that are discrete, stochastic, and non-Markovian.
-Yet, this unholy trinity of complexity comes back to haunt us when we seek top-down approaches that infer microscopic rules, including single-cell variability and noise, from the macroscopic behavior of biological systems.
+Yet, this triad of complexity comes back to haunt us when we seek top-down approaches that infer microscopic rules, including single-cell variability and noise, from the macroscopic behavior of biological systems.
 Inspired by Wigner's creed, here we ask: What modeling framework, if any, can reliably predict the dynamics of noisy multicellular systems across time scales?